aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 4. Click **Save**

 5. You will receive an Alarm **S3 bucket Activity** via email.
 **Note:** - If you have not received email notification, navigate to AWS Console, Services, CloudWatch and click on **Alarms**.
 If this shows **Config Status** as **Pending confirmation**  then that means you have not yet confirmed SNS subscription yet.
-Refer to your email and subscribe to noficiations from this lab.
+Refer to your email and subscribe to notifications from this module.

 6. You can also view the status of Alarm via AWS CloudWatch console.